 - Client shall not use Lumin Digital’s services or the services of any hosting provider it utilizes and makes available to the client, to violate the security or integrity of any network, computer or communications system, software application, or network or computing device.
 Prohibited activities include accessing or using any system without permission, including attempting to probe, scan, or test the vulnerability of a system or to breach any security or authentication measures used by a system.

-- Client shall not perform any vulnerability scans or penetration test of any Lumin Digital site or system without the explicit written approval of Lumin DIgital for each instance of each scan or test.
+- Client shall not perform any vulnerability scans or penetration tests of any Lumin Digital site or system without the explicit written approval of Lumin DIgital for each instance of each scan or test.

 - Client’s users shall not perform probes, scans, or tests of the system outside the normal usage of digital banking websites and software.
 Lumin Digital reserves the right to throttle or block access from digital banking services without prior notice to any member or consumer end-users, who attempt or perform probes, vulnerability scans, penetration tests, denial-of-service floods or traffic, spoofing, or reverse engineering of Lumin Digital websites, services, or software.

 - Client shall not distribute, publish, send, or facilitate the sending of unsolicited mass email, SMS text, mobile push, or other messages, promotions, advertising, or solicitations (like “spam”), including commercial advertising and informational announcements without securing the consent of the recipient user.
+Clients shall use the system in compliance with applicable laws and regulations related to such features, including the Telephone Consumer Protection Act (TCPA) of 1991 and the Controlling the Assault of Non-Solicited Pornography And Marketing (CAN-SPAM) Act of 2003.

 - Lumin Digital shall provide reports of user authentications to the Administrative Website as well as activity of reports of actions administrative and end-users take.